europaphp/skeleton/src/Europa/readme.md

 Exception
 ---------

-Abstraction to make formatting messages and throwing exceptions much easier.
+Abstraction that allows easy extension, formatting of messages using `sprintf` and easy usage.

 Filter
 ------

-Suite of filters used throughout the framework from string conversion to camel-casing.
+Suite of filters used throughout the framework ranging from conversion to strings to camel-casing.

 Fs
 --

-File system abstractions from non-specific finding and relative path location to file manipulation and class autoloading.
+File system abstractions finding, relative location, file / directory manipulation and class loading.

 Reflection
 ----------